TTanisha/FamilyHub/README.md

     * Users can add recurring or one-time events to the calendar.

 * Family Member Profiles

 * Family Groups
+    * Users can create family groups.
+    * Users that belong to a family group can see events on their calendars.
+    * Users can invite other family members to the group.
+    * Users can leave the family group.

-* Able to respond to 100 users with 1000 requests per minute concurrently.
+* Able to respond to 100 users with 1000 requests per minute concurrently. ( for example: 100 users would add 10 events to the calendar.

+---

 ## Technologies ##